jonghkim/keras-seq2seq-models/README.md

 *Work-in-Progress*

-This is a project to learn different s2s models based on Keras
+This is a project to learn different s2s models based on Keras Functional API

 ## Data
 - get the data at: http://www.manythings.org/anki/